 The Company's current operations have focused on business planning, raising capital, establishing an intellectual property portfolio, hiring, and conducting preclinical studies and clinical trials.
 The Company does not have any product candidates approved for sale and has not generated any revenue from product sales.
 The Company has sustained operating losses since inception and expects such losses to continue over the foreseeable future.
-On January 4, 2023, the Company raised \$6.5 million from an institutional investor by selling 3.6 million shares of common stock, and pre-funded warrants to purchase up to 2.9 million shares of common stock.
-During 2021, the Company raised \$24.7 million through issuance of common stock, raised \$16.4 million through the exercise of warrants and raised \$1.2 million from a series of issuances of convertible notes.
-The Company reported \$16.5 million of cash and short-term investments at December 31, 2022 and raised an additional \$6.5 million on January 4, 2023.
-We anticipate that we will need cash of approximately \$15.0 million for the next twelve months for selling, general and administrative expenses and research and development expenses.
-We expect the cash and short-term investments totaling \$23.0 million will be sufficient to fund operations for the following 12 months, and anticipates raising additional funds when the Company embarks on Phase 1 trials.
+On January 4, 2023, the Company raised \$6.5 million from an institutional investor by selling 120,000 shares of common stock, and pre-funded warrants to purchase up to 96,667 shares of common stock.
+During 2021, the Company had raised \$24.7 million through issuance of common stock, had raised \$16.4 million through the exercise of warrants and raised \$1.2 million from a series of issuances of convertible notes.
+The Company reported \$14.0 million of cash and short-term investments at December 31, 2023.
+We anticipate that we will need cash of approximately \$10.0 million for the next twelve months for research and development and selling, general and administrative expenses.
+We expect the cash and short-term investments totaling \$14.0 million will be sufficient to fund operations for the following 12 months, and anticipate raising additional funds as needed to fund our continued clinical trials.